Magic Knight Rayearth: OVA

 A three-part OVA was released in Japan a few years after the end of the manga and the TV series (July 25, September 26, and December 10, 1997).
 The OVA was named simply Rayearth, and its story was quite different from the original.
 The characters are all the same, but the relationships, places and events changed radically.

 In the OVA, Hikaru, Umi and Fuu are already friends who go to the same school and will soon be leaving for high school.
 Suddenly, a strange fairy (which turns out to be Mokona, the creature from the original series) appears in front of them.
 At the same time, strange monsters and wizards start to appear in the city of Tokyo.
-One of them is Clef, who tries to guide the three girls in order to let them become the Magic Knights, awaken their Mashin and fight against the evil wizards from Cephiro, who are trying to invade the human world.
+One of them is Clef, who tries to guide the three girls in order to let them become the Beast Spirit Tamers, awaken their Deities and fight against the evil wizards from Cephiro, who are trying to invade the human world.
 In this version, Ferio, who is a sorcerer under Princess Emeraude's command, is not her brother.
 Eagle Vision fills that role instead, as well as being the main antagonist after he tricked Zagato to commit suicide in order to bring upon a false balance to Cephiro.
 His ties to Autozam are non-existent in this version, as he is a citizen of Cephiro from the start.
-He would put a spell on Emeraude to convince her that Zagato is still alive, so that the sorcerers of Cephiro can continue to exist on Earth as the two worlds would soon merge and each sorcerer would battle against the Magic Knights.
+He would put a spell on Emeraude to convince her that Zagato is still alive, so that the sorcerers of Cephiro can continue to exist on Earth as the two worlds would soon merge and each sorcerer would battle against the Beast Spirit Tamers.
 Lantis is also introduced right away as being an ally to the Magic Knights and against Eagle's plans.
 The only other characters that are in the OVA are Ascot and Alcyone, with none of the other characters are featured.

 The OVA is licensed in the U.S. by Manga Entertainment, who opted to use a different New York-based voice cast for its English release, which was produced by Skypilot Entertainment.